jacobat/events-es-cqrs-karnov/PITCHME.md

 ## Thanks

----

-> ## Notes
->
+Note:

-> - Deep tracing with custom trace points
+- Deep tracing with custom trace points
->
-> - Custom metrics for specific endpoints (showing how to graph a single endpoints performance)
+- Custom metrics for specific endpoints (showing how to graph a single endpoints performance)
-> - Installation
+- Installation
-> - Formula for graphing
+- Formula for graphing